livewire/livewire/docs/testing.md

 The simplest Livewire test you can write is asserting that a given endpoint in your application includes and successfully renders a given Livewire component.

-Livewire provides an `assertHasLivewire()` method that can be used from any Laravel test:
+Livewire provides an `assertSeeLivewire()` method that can be used from any Laravel test:

 ```php
 <?php